inesc-id/ambix/README.md

 echo never > /sys/kernel/mm/transparent_hugepage/enabled
 exit
 ```
-2. Check the machine's topology using `numactl -H`
+2. Check the machine's node topology using `numactl -H`.
-    - Note: The NVRAM numa node ID should always be higher than the rest of the IDs.
+   You should choose a pair of nodes to be used by the application(s) that will be managed by Ambix:
+   one node with one or more cores ("cpus") and one "cpu-less" node.
+   The former node holds DRAM (the top memory tier) and the associated cores ("cpus") will run the threads of the application.
+   The latter node holds the second memory tier, typically non-volatile RAM (NVRAM).
+   Typically, the first node will have a lower id than the second node; and both nodes should reside in the same socket.

-3. Change the following files according to the result of step above
+3. Change the following files according to the previous choice.
+   In the following examples, we assume that the chosen nodes are 0 (DRAM node with cores/"cpus") and 2 (NVRAM "cpu-less" node).

 **perf_counters.c**
 ```C